Wisconsin ginseng growers seek new customers amid trade war

 WAUSAU, Wis.
 (AP) — Wisconsin ginseng growers are seeking new customers as tariffs in an escalating trade war with China will raise the price by 15 percent for Chinese consumers.

-The Wausau Daily Herald reports that harvests will begin in the fall but export declines will take a while to measure.
+Harvests will begin in the fall but export declines will take a while to measure, the Wausau Daily Herald reported.

-Bill Kaldunski is president of the Ginseng Board of Wisconsin.
-He says Wisconsin grows more than 98 percent of all U.S. ginseng.
+Wisconsin grows more than 98 percent of all U.S. ginseng, said Bill Kaldunski, president of the Ginseng Board of Wisconsin.
 Ginseng exports are an $8-million-per-year industry.

-Ginseng is most commonly taken in tea and is also used as a spice in food.

-Kaldunski says the ginseng industry in central Wisconsin is braced for a large effect.
+The ginseng industry in central Wisconsin is braced for a large impact, said Kaldunski.
 China is one of the largest consumers of American ginseng.

+Tariffs went into effect at a time when the industry isn't making a lot of sales.
+Most of the ginseng meant to head overseas had already been shipped.

+"But we're hearing more now, and buyers are being more aggressive," Kaldunski said.

 Information from: Wausau Daily Herald Media, http://www.wausaudailyherald.com